 Perhaps she attended his lectures.
 Philosophical discussions in ancient Athens were often held in the gymnasia, which women were strictly prohibited from entering.
-However, the Stoic school was located in the Stoa Poikile, a public building on the edge of the agora or city-centre, to which women were potentially admitted.
+However, the Stoic school was located in the Stoa Poikile, a public building on the edge of the agora or city-centre, to which women were potentially admitted during the Hellenistic period.

 We’re told Chrysippus became a philosopher after his family fortune was seized by a king.
 However, Chrysippus’ sister may have married into wealth in which case she could have acted as a patron, explaining his controversial preference for the old woman over the patronage of kings such as Ptolemy IV.
 Chrysippus clearly dedicated many of his works, perhaps those criticizing the Academy and Skeptics, to her son Aristocreon, a dedicated student of Stoicism.
 If his sister was the “old woman” then presumably he also sought her approval for the teachings expressed in them.
 Although most of those works appear to be about logic, one of them is also about art and another about ethics, particularly the role of pleasure, which we can assume contained a critique of hedonism dedicated to his nephew.